 In Caesar IV players are in charge of administration matters and building the historical city of Rome from an early to mid point in Roman progression to ensure that there is plenty of depth to create your own specialised Rome.
 For the first time in the series the game uses a realistic 3D engine making for some realistic and truly spectacular graphics that were well ahead of the curve at the time.
-These graphics also aid the building aspect of the game and really let the player take control of the large game space that is available.
+Importantly these graphics also aid the building aspect of the game and really let the player take control of the large game space that is available for your expansion plans.

-One of the great features of Caesar IV is the ability to place buildings at various angles to make a more realistic feeling city rather than one that is dominated by right angles like you might find in a modern era city builder.
+One of the great game features of Caesar IV in particular is the ability to place buildings at various angles to make a more realistic feeling city rather than one that is dominated by right angles like you might find in a modern era city builder.
 This means your Rome will be more dynamic and feel less like Rome on a grid which ties in perfectly with the historical nature of the game where not everything may have been perfectly planned by a central government and zoning laws.

-To Tilted Mill’s credit the game does try to keep the lifestyle of the Roman people as accurate as possible which adds to the realism and is a nice touch although will go unnoticed by most players as the game’s emphasis is solely on the building aspects.
+To Tilted Mill’s credit the game of Caesar IV does try to keep the lifestyle of the Roman people as accurate as possible which adds to the realism and is a nice touch although will go unnoticed by most players as the game’s emphasis is solely on the building aspects.
 Those that do occasionally stop to watch the Roman’s going about their business though will find that market visits, the local bathhouse and different classes of Roman citizens quickly become apparent.
 In total there are over 70 notable characters that add significant story and diversity to your average strategic city building title.

 - Sandbox modes and level editor add lots of gameplay hours beyond the initial Roman campaign.

 Review Platform: PC